egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 $ scp root@sshserver.example.com:/etc/ssh/ssh_host_rsa_key.pub .
 ```

 Now, create the certificate from this file using the same method we used above.
-Change some values to refer to the new host that is being signed:
+Change some values to refer to the new host signed:

 ```
 ssh-keygen -s server_ca -I host_sshserver -h -n sshserver.example.com -V +52w ssh_host_rsa_key.pub